A report on österlen.se

 One summer day in 1748, two peasants broke stones in Bredarör in Kivik, perhaps to their courtyards or log walls, and happened to be hacked straight into a casket, built of stone pellets, under all layers of stone tumblers.
 These two, Anders Sahlberg and Lasse Persson thought they had been on a treasure and dug all night, though without finding anything.

-Rumors spread quickly in the countryside, but instead of honor and wealth, the intermezzo ended up being interrogated, accused of hiding the treasure, and for a few months subjected to chastisement at Kristianstad's fortress.
+The rumor spread quickly in the countryside, but instead of honor and wealth, the intermezzo ended with them being interrogated, accused of having hidden the treasure, and for a few months subjected to discipline at Kristianstad Fortress.
 However, after a trial, they were released on June 8, 1749.

 Already the year after the excavation, on May 31, 1749, Carl von Linné and his secretary Olof Söderberg passed the site.
 The grave was called the "Penninge tomb" and Linné writes: "Here was a tomb set up for the old world".